khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 ### d.
 Complete the Ubuntu Installation

-Before starting the installation, make sure your laptop is plugged in to prevent any interruptions during the process.
+Before starting the installation, plug in your laptop if the battery is low to avoid interruptions during setup.

 Follow the on-screen installation steps:

 1. Choose your **language** and **location**.
-2. Enter your **computer name**, **username**, and **password**.
-3. Continue through the installation wizard by clicking **Next** or **Skip** where appropriate.
+2. Continue through the installation wizard by clicking **Next** or **Skip** where appropriate.
    Take a moment to read each screen before proceeding.
+3. Enter your **computer name**, **username**, and **password**.
-4. If the installer prompts you to remove any connected devices, press **Enter** to continue.
+4. If the installer prompts you to remove any connected devices, just press **Enter** to continue.
 5. When the installation completes, select **Restart Now** to reboot your virtual machine.

----

-After the restart, Ubuntu 24.04 will load for the first time.
+After the restart, Ubuntu 24.04 LTS will load for the first time.
 You now have a fully functional virtual machine running Ubuntu — ready for your next steps.